bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

 # Contributing to Better Mathematics

-It might seem like a challenging task to contribute to the Better Mathematics repository.
-But it really isn't!
-I'll break down the process into simple steps that you can follow.
+As Better Mathematics is an open source website, any contributions from the community are greatly appreciated and encouraged.
+This document details the guidelines for making contributions to Better Mathematics.

+At first, the process of contributing might seem a bit daunting, but it really isn't!
+This guide aims to be as clear as possible and give step-by-step instructions on how to contribute.
+The more you do it, the easier it gets!

 <details>
 	<summary>
-		<b>Click here to see the table of contents!</b>
+		<b>Click here to see the table of contents.
+You can use it to jump to any relevant section.</b>
 	</summary>

 - [Getting started](#getting-started)